Scoby Hotel: The Definitive Guide

 Use a clean, tightly woven cloth placed on top of the container to prevent contamination of the SCOBY by dust and harmful spores.
 The cloth should be held into place by a lid or rubber band.
 You can also use coffee filters instead of tightly-woven fabric.

-6. Store the SCOBY hotel in a warm, dry, and dark place
+6. Store in a warm, dry, and dark place

 7. Replace the liquid every two weeks